Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 Should I Double down?

-Consider doubling down if you're confident in your hand versus what the dealer might end up with.
+Consider doubling down if you're confident your hand is better than the dealer's.
 Some blackjack games do not allow doubling down on certain hands – be sure to check this.
 But if it's possible and you have a reasonably strong hand, go for it.
 Otherwise…

 Hit or Stand?